Skip to main content Skip to navigation

 Eugene Smelyansky

-Dr. Smelyansky earned his Ph.D. in history from the University of California, Irvine in 2015, and his undergraduate degree and MA in history from San Francisco State University.
-He is a Postdoctoral Teaching Fellow in the Roots of Contemporary Issues (RCI) Global History Program at Washington State University.
-His research interests focus on the history of religious persecution in medieval Central Europe and history of urban culture, society, and environment.
-Another of Dr. Smelyansky’s academic passions is the study of the survival and popularity of medieval themes in popular culture from books and movies to video games.
+Dr. Eugene Smelyansky is an Assistant Professor (Career-Track) of History.
+He teaches history of pre-modern Europe and the Mediterranean, and The Roots of Contemporary Issues.
+His research interests focus on the history of religious persecution in medieval Central Europe and the histories of medieval urban culture, society, and environment.
+Another of Dr. Smelyansky’s academic passions is the study of the survival and popularity of medieval themes in the present, from politics to books, movies, and video games.

-He is also very interested in world history, has taught it multiple times before coming to WSU, and tries to introduce students to world historical themes and methods in all classes he teaches.
+Dr. Smelyansky is also very interested in world history, has taught it multiple times before coming to WSU, and tries to introduce students to world-historical themes and methods in all classes he teaches.